Indicio-tech/aries-mobileagent-react-native-old/README.md

 #### Hot Reloading
 Hot reloading may not work correctly with instantiated Agent objects.
 Reloading (`r`) will work.
 Any changes made to native modules require you to re-run `npx react-native run-android`.

+#### Mediator ID Issues
+There is a known issue that while in development that doesn't open a new wallet, which causes issues with the Mediator IDs.
+You can work around this issue by closing the app and reopening the app when refreshing changes.
+Fixes are in progress to address this.

 #### Dependency Issues, Native Module Linking Issues, or Usage Issues
 If you end up changing dependencies or structures, you may need to perform the following steps: